-Pursuant to its engagement letter with Legacy XTI, dated as of June 7, 2022, as amended (the "Chardan Engagement Letter") and the XTI Merger Agreement, Chardan Capital Markets ("Chardan") received registered shares of XTI Aerospace common stock and will receive a cash payment of \$200,000, which is included in Accounts Payable on the condensed consolidated balance sheets as of March 31, 2024.
-Chardan may be entitled to receive additional common shares of XTI Aerospace depending on the share price of a public offering the Company consummates within 90 days following the XTI Merger closing, as outlined in the amended engagement letter.
+Pursuant to its engagement letter with Legacy XTI, dated as of June 7, 2022, as amended (the "Chardan Engagement Letter") and the XTI Merger Agreement, Chardan Capital Markets LLC ("Chardan") received registered shares of XTI Aerospace common stock.
+During June 2024, the Company received a letter from Chardan's counsel seeking additional compensation under the Chardan Engagement Letter, including a cash payment of \$200,000, and threatening to file an arbitration with the Financial Industry Regulatory Authority.
+The Company has responded to the letter, disputing that it owes any compensation to Chardan.